denten-books/plain-text/2-device.md

 received trope therefore constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
-Thus, were everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong apprehension [*vospriiatie*].
+Thus, where everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong apprehension [*vospriiatie*].
 If language is a labor-saving device, poetry is labor-intensive.